 See Some of the Best Fall Leaves in Texas at Lost Maples State Park

-While everyone comes for the fall foliage, the park is wonderful for hiking or camping all year round!
-The trails offer expansive views and several options for primitive camping.
+While most visitors flock to the park for fall foliage, the park is wonderful for hiking or camping all year round!
+The trails offer expansive views, plus there are several options for primitive camping.
 The sites give you the chance to go backpacking at reasonable distances.
 If you come outside of the fall, you’ll also have the advantage of much less crowds.

 The park offers 28 campsites with electricity and 50 sites of hike-in primitive camping at different points on the trails.
 It’s a beautiful place to camp and the hike-in spots feel especially secluded.

 If you are combining this with a trip to Garner State Park, stay in the City of Leakey to be in between the two.
 There you can stay right on the Frio River at Howdy’s on the Frio or in a cabin in town at Frio Springs.